phil-opp/blog_os/_posts/2015-09-02-setup-rust.md

 - The `features` attribute is used to allow the specified _feature-gated_ attributes in this crate.
 You can't do that in a stable/beta compiler, so this is one reason we need a Rust nighly.
 - The `no_std` attribute prevents the automatic linking of the standard library.
 We can't use `std` because it relies on operating system features like files, system calls, and various device drivers.
 Remember that currently the only “feature” of our OS is printing `OKAY` :).
 - A `#` without a `!` afterwards defines an attribute for the _following_ item (a function in our case).
 - The `no_mangle` attribute disables the automatic [name mangling] that Rust uses to get unique function names.
-We want to do a `call main` from our assembly code, so this function name must stay as it is.
+We want to do a `call rust_main` from our assembly code, so this function name must stay as it is.
 - We mark our main function as `extern` to make it compatible to the standard C [calling convention].
 - The `lang` attribute defines a Rust [language item].
 - The `eh_personality` function is used for Rust's [unwinding] on `panic!`.
 We can leave it empty since we don't have any unwinding support in our OS yet.